napframework/nap/readme.md

 This means that you must make your changes to the NAP source code available under MPL.
 You can combine NAP source code with proprietary code, as long as you keep the NAP source code in separate files.
 Version 2.0 is, by default, compatible with LGPL and GPL version 2 or greater.
 You can also distribute binaries under a proprietary license, as long as you make the NAP source code available under MPL.

 In short: You are allowed to use and modify the NAP source code, for both commercial and non commercial purposes.
 However: if you make changes to the NAP source code, you have to make those changes available for others to use.
 We encourage people to share their ideas with the community.
-Keeping kwnowledge to yourself is not what NAP Framework is about.
+Keeping knowledge to yourself is not what NAP Framework is about.